 Peer review seems like a vigorous task but makes our journal survive.
-The reviewers voluntarily participate in this review process.
-We depend on the reviewer to help us.
-Acute and Critical Care aims to publish original, important, and reliable articles that will help our readers around the world to make better decisions about practice, policy, education, and research.
+Reviewers voluntarily participate in this review process; we depend on them to help us.
+Acute and Critical Care aims to publish original, important, and reliable articles that will help readers around the world to make better decisions about practice, policy, education, and research.

 1. The role of reviewers

-Peer-reviewer’s role is to advise editors on individual manuscript to revise, accept, or reject.
+A peer-reviewer’s role is to advise editors on the revision, acceptance, or rejection of individual manuscripts.
 Judgments should be objective and comments should be lucidly described.
-Scientific soundness is the most important value of the journal; therefore, logic and statistical analysis should be considered meticulously.
-The use of reporting guideline is recommended for review.
-Reviewers should have no conflict of interest.
-Reviewers should point out relevant published work which is not yet cited.
+Scientific soundness is the most important value of the Journal; therefore, logic and statistical analysis should be considered meticulously.
+The use of reporting guidelines is recommended for reviews.
+Reviewers should have no conflicts of interest.
+Reviewers should point out relevant published works that have not been cited in the manuscript.
 Reviewed articles are managed confidentially.
-The editorial office is responsible for the final decision to accept or reject a manuscript based on the reviewers' recommendation.
+The editorial office is responsible for the final decision of the acceptance or rejection of a manuscript based on the reviewer’s recommendation.

 2. Becoming a reviewer

-Typically, reviewers are invited to conduct a review by a journal or books editor.
+Typically, reviewers are invited to conduct reviews by journal or book editors.
 Editors usually select researchers that are experts in the same subject area as the paper.
-However, if you think you would be a good reviewer for our journal you can always contact one of the journal's editors or editorial office.
+However, if you think you would be a good reviewer for our journal, you can always contact one of the Journal's editors or editorial office.

 There are great benefits to becoming a reviewer.
-You can establish your expertise in the field and expand your knowledge.
-You can improve your reputation and increase your exposure to key figures in the field and stay up to date with the latest literature, and have advanced access to research results.
-You also can develop critical thinking skills essential to research and advance in your career – peer review is an essential role for researchers.
+Reviewers are able to establish their expertise in the field and expand their own knowledge.
+They can improve their reputations, increase their exposure to key figures in the field, stay up-to-date with the latest literature, and have advanced access to research results.
+Reviewers can also develop critical thinking skills essential to research and advancements in their careers – peer review is an essential role for researchers.

 3. Ethical guideline for reviewers

 Any information acquired during the review process is confidential.
-If we invite you to review an article, please do not discuss it even with a colleague.
-If you would like to pass it on to someone else to review, please email email@example.com first.
+If we invite you to review an article, please do not discuss this invitation or the article, even with colleagues.
+If you would like to pass it on to someone else to review, please email@example.com first.

-Please inform the editor on any conflicts of interest as follows:
+Please inform the editor of any conflicts of interest as follows:

-- Reviewer may have an antipathy with the author(s).
+- • The reviewer may have an antipathy with the author(s).

-- Reviewer may profit financially from the work.
+- • The reviewer may profit financially from the work.

-In case of any of the above conflicts of interest, the reviewer should decline to review.
-If the reviewer still wishes to review, the conflicts of interest should be specifically disclosed.
-A history of previous collaboration with the authors or any intimate relationship with the authors does not prohibit the review.
+In case of any of the above conflicts of interest, the reviewer should decline engaging in the review process.
+If the reviewer still wishes to conduct the review, the conflicts of interest should be specifically disclosed.
+A history of previous collaborations with the authors or any intimate relationship with the authors does not prohibit the review.

-Reviewer should not use any material or data originated from the manuscript in review; however, it is possible to use open data of the manuscript after publication.
+Reviewers should not use any material or data that has originated from the manuscript in review; however, it is possible to use open data from the manuscript after its publication.

 4. How to write review comments

-First read the article and then take a break from it, giving you time to think.
+As a reviewer, you should first read the article and then take a break from it, giving yourself time to think.
 Consider the article from your own perspective.
-When you sit down to write the review, make sure you know what the journal is looking for, and have a copy of any specific reviewing criteria you need to consider.
+When you sit down to write the review, make sure that you know what the Journal is looking for, and have a copy of any specific reviewing criteria you must consider.

 Your review will help the editor decide whether or not to publish the article.
 Giving your overall opinion and general observations of the article is essential.
 Your comments should be courteous and constructive, and should not include any personal remarks or personal details including your name.

-Review with several items for the reviewer’s convenience as follows:
+Reviewers should consider several items for their convenience, as follows:

 - 1) Originality